Ross: “Oh yeah it will! Come on, up! Up-up-up! Up! Yes! Here we go! Pivot!”

 The sofa was cut.
 Then returned.

 Start with the experience, work backwards to the platform.
-Treat digital transformation like product development
+Treat Digital Transformations like product development.

 So, the next time someone mentions ‘Digital Transformation’, think about the processes and people.
 Explore them.
 Take note.
 Your inbox will thank you.